Just for You (Neil Diamond album)

 Just for You is the second album by the American singer-songwriter Neil Diamond.
 Like his first, it has never been released on CD, though all but two of the tracks were made available on the Classics: The Early Years compilation.
-All tracks are also available on the compilation album The Bang Years 1966-1968.
-At some point or another, every single track on it was released either as an A-side or a B-side of a single, with many of them becoming big hits: "You Got to Me" (#18), "Girl, You'll Be a Woman Soon" (#10), "Thank the Lord for the Night Time" (#13), "Red Red Wine" (#62), and "Shilo" (#24 in 1970).
-Curiously, the year-old hit "Cherry Cherry" (from Diamond's first LP) also appears here, while the then-current hit "Kentucky Woman" (#22) does not.
+All tracks are also available on the compilation album The Bang Years 1966–1968.

+At some point or another, every track on it was released either as an A-side or a B-side of a single, with many of them becoming big hits: "You Got to Me" (#18), "Girl, You'll Be a Woman Soon" (#10), "Thank the Lord for the Night Time" (#13), "Red Red Wine" (#62), and "Shilo" (#24 in 1970).

+The year-old hit "Cherry Cherry" (from Diamond's first LP) also appears here, while the then-current hit "Kentucky Woman" (#22) does not.
 "Solitary Man" also re-appears in its 1966 version.
 This version would be re-released in 1970 and chart at #21.
 This was Diamond's first album consisting entirely of original material, and his final album for the Bang label.